flasnel-studio/periodia-privacy-policy/index.md

 - Send period reminders and fertility notifications
 - Create insights and trends from your personal data

-### Analytics and Improvement:
+### App Performance and Improvement:
-- Monitor app performance and identify bugs
+- Monitor app crashes and identify critical bugs
-- Understand how users interact with features
-- Improve user experience and app functionality
+- Maintain app stability and performance
 - Detect and prevent security threats

 ### Advertising and Monetization: